pyeventsourcing/eventsourcing/docs/topics/process.rst

         # Create a new order.
         order_id = create_new_order()

-        # Check order exists in the repository.
+        # Check new order exists in the repository.
         assert order_id in app.repository

 The library's ``Multiprocess`` class can be used to run the ``system``, with one operating system process for each application process.